-Women currently make up almost half of the national workforce.
+Women make up almost half of the national workforce.
 So, with more women in the workplace than ever before, what does this mean for corporate culture and the nature of work?
-Recent gains have not created as much of a cultural shift as we’d like, but there is hope.
-Let’s take a look at some of the trends.
+While women have benefited from advances in the workplace in general, companies can (and should) do a better job cultivating and promoting women business leaders.

 Time for a reality check.
-While we should be thrilled about the new numbers overall, there are scant few women heading large companies and who have jobs at the top.
-A record number of women are CEOs of Fortune 500 companies, but they still comprise less than 10% of the overall total.
+While we should be thrilled about trend lines overall, there are scant few women heading large companies and who have jobs at the top.
+A record number of women are CEOs of Fortune 500 companies, but they still comprise less than 10 percent of the overall total.

 Few as they are, they’re doing fine at the top, thank you very much.
 During recent economic storms, female leaders proved they can be as tough, decisive, and competitive as men.
 For example, during the volatile economic climate of 2018, General Motor’s CEO Mary Barra led a turnaround that resulted in higher-than-expected earnings for the company.

 So, yes, women can keep investors happy, but what about everybody else at the company?
-Does an increase in female leadership translate to relationship building over backstabbing?
-Has a surge in female leadership triggered new corporate policies that favor work-life balance over the 24/7 grind?
-And have women brought in other women, so that the flood gates are open and unbelievably talented women are pouring into management positions?
+Does an increase in women business leaders translate to relationship building over backstabbing?
+Has it triggered new corporate policies that favor work-life balance over the 24/7 grind?
+Have women brought in other women, so that the exceptionally talented women are pouring into management positions?

-Despite our hopes, the gender redistribution of our workforce and the small swell in female CEOs has not created a much-needed seismic culture shift.
+Despite our hopes, the gender redistribution of our workforce and the small swell in female CEOs has not created a much-needed seismic culture shift throughout most organizations.
 The fantasy is much different than the day-to-day reality of managing a company, especially a super-sized one.
 Here are some reasons why this shift hasn’t been as swift as many would have hoped:

 For one thing, many companies are barely weathering the storm.
 Whether leaders are struggling to turn a company around, keep shareholders happy, beat the competition, or all of the above, they’re busy making a lot of hard choices.
 There is little time to radically change their corporate cultures while putting out so many fires.

-Secondly, many women don’t want to be seen as “soft,” and others simply aren’t.
+Many women don’t want to be seen as “soft,” and others simply aren’t.
 For example, no one would call Carly Fiorina, the head of Hewlett Packard from 1999 to 2005, a wilting lily.
 According to her memoir, Tough Choices, she was sometimes referred to as Chainsaw Carly.
 This means undue pressure is often put on women business leaders to overcorrect for unfair gender stereotypes instead of simply being themselves.

-Now that there are more women in the workplace, in positions of leadership, and even as CEOs, we can feel hopeful.
+Now that there are more women in the workplace, including positions of leadership, we can feel hopeful.
 But it’s important to manage our expectations.
 While some women leaders may work to redefine their roles, usher in a more authentic and transparent leadership style, and emphasize work-life balance, changing entrenched corporate culture is not easy.

 Allowing the gains already achieved to serve as hope for the future, women and men alike can make significant progress toward a more equitable, balanced, and ultimately fulfilling workplace.
 In fact, those businesses that fail to make adjustments toward a more equitable workplace (up to and including senior management) will not be as successful.

 It’s great to think about the big changes that need to occur in the name of equality.
 But on a day-to-day basis, we can make smaller, yet significant decisions to advance the cause.
-For recruiters, this means fighting against gender bias in the hiring process and advocating for equal pay.
-Learn more about recruiting women in the workplace with Monster Hiring Solutions, where you’ll receive expert recruiting advice and the latest hiring trends.
+For recruiters, this means fighting against gender bias in the hiring process and being aware of hidden bias that may push away highly qualified women.
+Sign up to receive expert insights into recruiting practices and management today.